jhoh-spec/session-query-recovery-attack/README.md

 cd evaluation/keyword
 ```

-For experiments using the **TAIR Query Log**, the dataset must first be indexed as described below.
+For experiments using the **TAIR Query Log**, the dataset must first be preprocessed as described below.

-For experiments using the **Wikidata SPARQL Logs**, no separate indexing step is required.
+For experiments using the **Wikidata SPARQL Logs**, no separate preprocessing step is required.

 The evaluation scripts directly compare our two session-based variants (**THRESHOLD** and **DENSITY**) with the **MAPLE** and **IHOP** baselines.

 ---

-## Indexing
+## Data Preprocessing

-Before running the TAIR evaluations, index the raw query log into Whoosh format.
+Before running the TAIR evaluations, preprocess the raw TAIR query log.

-All indexing commands should be executed from:
+All preprocessing commands should be executed from:

 ```bash
 cd evaluation/keyword